 Get Better Sleep

 Did you know that your brain shrinks at night and glymphatic drainage increases dramatically?
 Proper drainage can significantly decrease your risk of headaches.
 Therefore, focusing on sleep quality and optimization for brain drainage can make a significant difference.

-Proper sleep has worked wonders for my headaches!
-Read my top 10 tips for improving sleep.
+Proper sleep has worked wonders for my headaches, making me more resilient to weather changes, too!
+Read my top 10 strategies for improving sleep.

 Try these first three tips immediately to see if they make a difference in the occurrence of your headaches.
 If you don’t see a significant change, you can also try the following:

 Get a specific type of head massage for weather headaches that loosens the fascia.
 Not all massage therapists are familiar with this technique so you may need to call several until you find one.
 Look for one that has a history of migraines themselves.
 Just two sessions made a night and day difference in how sensitive I was to barometric pressure changes!

 Use an Herbal Blend